intern-hub/backend/README.md

 # Backend for InternHub

-_Please see https://internhub.us.to for a live demonstration._
+_Please see https://internhub.us.to for a live demonstration.
+Swagger documentation can be found at https://internhub.us.to/swagger-ui.html._

 This server will run on port 5000.